 The stained glass window of Jesus as the Good Shepherd, which is now enclosed in the hallway of the church office building and not accessible to natural light, appears to have been created early in the history of the church.
 It was dedicated in memory of William Hobart Longbothum, who was born April 16, 1824 and died May 7, 1877.
 However, it was not created by the Tiffany Studios.

 Many of the other stained glass windows date back to the 1950s and 1960s.
 They include the scene of “The Good Samaritan,” and Jesus at the Sea of Galilee, the Virgin Mary, and Jesus as a child teaching in the Temple in Jerusalem.

-Go to this address https://www.youtube.com/watch?v=Viym8u3kabU to view a video presentation about Trinity’s windows that was created by parishioner Matthew Reuschle.
+The following video presentation about Trinity’s windows was created by parishioner Matthew Reuschle.